eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/R/eopf_zarr.md

 If you try to run some of the examples below and receive a timeout error, please ensure that you have run the above code block.

-# Accessing Zarr data from the STAC Catalog
+# Access Zarr data from the STAC Catalog

 The first step of accessing Zarr data is to understand the assets within the EOPF Sample Service STAC catalog.
 The [first